 - UCB hiring unit must confirm student’s eligibility to hold the appointment and all first-time GSI requirements must be met.
 Eligibility requirements are the same as for a UCB graduate student.

-- The appointment must be entered into HCM before a hiring unit can request an intercampus remission transfer.
+- The appointment must be entered into UCPath before a hiring unit can request an intercampus remission transfer.

 - Intercampus fee remission transfer cannot take place in advance of the semester for which the student will be working at UCB.